 "This compassionate approach does not stop us from taking action however in the small number of cases where anti-social behaviour is an issue and where individuals are exploiting other vulnerable people and the public for personal profit.
 In these cases we will work with our partners in the police to ensure the safety of the public and that Southampton remains an attractive modern city where people are proud to live and work.

 "We’ve outlined below the prevention, support and enforcement services we are currently undertaking to tackle the issue.
-We spend, along with our partners in health, in excess of £5m a year on tackling this issue on everything from provision for rough sleepers to substance misuse support.
+We spend, along with our partners in health, millions of pounds a year on tackling this issue on everything from provision for rough sleepers to substance misuse support.
 We are already seeing positive outcomes as a result of this good work and I look forward to working with our city partners going forward on what is a problem for the whole of society to confront."

 Southampton City Council is committed to tackling the issue of homelessness.
 We take a compassionate approach, encompassing extensive prevention and support activity and, where appropriate, enforcement.
 There are hostel beds available for most rough sleepers in the city, and services are routinely offered to all people identified as homeless.